tripahq/tripahq/README.md

-# 👋 Hi, I’m Nicolás Rodríguez Briceño
+# 👋 Hi, I’m Nicolás Rodríguez/tripahq

 ## 🧑‍💻 About Me
 I am an Front-End Web-Designer with a passion for learning and working with new technologies.
 I have a strong foundation in web development and experience working with various frameworks and programming languages.